Transition to cloud-native file system cuts global file transfer latency from hours to minutes

 Prior to its merger with Western Digital, SanDisk had multiple remote and branch offices struggling to access files stored at its major data centers.
 A competitive solution failed to deliver the necessary performance at scale, so SanDisk turned to Nasuni.
 The Nasuni platform solved SanDisk’s remote latency issues, delivered unlimited scale, and gave the company a simple, drop-in solution whenever SanDisk stood up a new office.
 Instead of investing in legacy hardware, the company could deploy a physical or virtual Nasuni edge appliance at that location and give end users fast access to the files they needed.

 Western Digital’s New Global File System

-The Nasuni UniFS® global file system stores all files and related metadata in cloud object storage—in this case, on ActiveScale clusters—as the authoritative “gold copies.”
+The Nasuni UniFS® global file system stores all files and related metadata in private, public, or hybrid cloud object storage as the authoritative “gold copies.”
 Actively used files are cached locally on Nasuni Edge Appliances to ensure the same high-performance file access as traditional NAS devices or file servers.
-When files become inactive, they automatically leave the edge appliances, existing only in ActiveScale.
+When files become inactive, they automatically leave the edge appliances, existing only in the cloud.
 This eradicates the need for full-sized file servers or NAS arrays in all offices and reduces traditional file storage footprint by up to 80%.

 Nasuni also eliminates the need for additional backup or Disaster Recovery solutions by maintaining a complete, versioned history of every file in the object store.
 High-speed file synchronization and global collaboration technologies allow a large distributed enterprise to function as a single, unified organization.
 Finally, by collapsing multiple solutions and storage systems into a single, easy-to-manage platform, Nasuni massively simplifies global file infrastructure.